 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-Among the well-kept porches, red-brick homes, and charming gourmet spots of Easton, Maryland, researchers have found one of the oldest free African-American settlements in the country.
-The settlement known as The Hill thrived for over 70 years before slavery was abolished in Maryland in 1864 (and long after that, too).
+Among the well-kept porches, red-brick homes, and charming gourmet spots of Easton, Maryland, is one of the oldest free African-American settlements in the country.
+The settlement known as The Hill Community thrived for over 70 years before slavery was abolished in Maryland in 1864 and long after that, too.
 What’s fascinating is that evidence of The Hill only began to be discovered within the last decade.
-On a recent visit to Easton, just across the Chesapeake Bay from Annapolis, we toured The Hill even as research and restoration continue in this remarkable area.
+On a visit to Easton, just across the Chesapeake Bay from Annapolis, we toured the Community, even as research and restoration continue in this remarkable area.

 Our tour began at the courthouse where, fittingly, a statue of Frederick Douglass graces the lawn.
 The famed abolitionist and social reformer was born into slavery only 12 miles away in the same county.

 Dr. Dale Green, a professor at Morgan State University and our guide for the morning, explained that Douglass’ presence here has many layers of significance.
 The statue stands just a few yards from where the slave market was once held and in front of the jail where Douglass was once imprisoned.
 As a sign of how much things changed during Frederick Douglass’ lifetime, he also became the first African-American to speak in the courthouse and played an important role in the religious history of The Hill.
 This one statue says so much about what happened in the Easton area.

 Our first step into the neighborhood that was The Hill came just a couple of minutes later when we crossed South Lane.
 Free Blacks have lived in the area since the 1670s, which is mind-blowing when you consider the racial climate that existed in the United States then.